Enzovnm/data-structure-perfomance/README.md

 ## Running the code

-You have to install a compiler, you can use GCC
+You have to install a C compiler, you can use GCC

 ```
 gcc main.c -o <output_file_name>